 Carclaze School takes the wellbeing of its pupils very seriously and work closely with parents to ensure this.
 Staff form strong relationships with pupils which provides a strong supportive network which enables pupils to voice concerns.
 There is a strong focus on teaching children emotional literacy and how to manage and respond to feelings.
 The TIS approach supports all aspects of good mental health in children recognising that a child needs to feel safe and happy.
-There are 5 trained TIS practitioners at Carclaze and the whole staff have received training in the approach.
+There are 4 trained TIS practitioners at Carclaze (with 2 additional staff undergoing training this year) and the whole staff have received training in the approach.
 We also have an on-site counsellor who works with children across the school.